ershadul1/Capstone-Ruby-Linter/README.md

 ## Redundant spaces

-> No more than one space should be included between 'def' and method name
+> No more than one space should be included in between words

 ### Good